Rotaerk/haskellTutorial/Chapter1.md

 **binding**, which entails specifying a name for it along with the expression it should stand for.
 Evaluation of any variable always starts by replacing it with the expression it is bound to.

-It should be noted that every variable has a limited context, or **scope**, in which it exists, outside of which it is not considered to be bound.
+It should be noted that every variable has a limited context, or **scope**, in which it exists.
 Different scopes may have different variables with the same name bound to different expressions.
 If a variable is bound in the current context, it is said to be "in scope".

 One way to bind a variable is called a **let binding**, which looks like this:

 `let x = 1 + 2 in x * x`

-What this does is bind a variable named `x` to the expression `1 + 2` with a scope limited to the expression following the `in`.
+What this does is bind a variable named `x` to the expression `1 + 2` with a scope limited to the let binding itself.
 A let binding is also an expression, and evaluating it entails evaluating the expression after the `in` in a context where the variable is bound.
 Try it out by entering it into GHCi.
 Here are a few more examples to try:

-- `let h = "Hello" in (h, h)`
+1. `let h = "Hello" in (h, h)`
-- `let num = 5 in num == 5`
+2. `let num = 5 in num == 5`
-- `let notUsed = 500 in "Hello"`
+3. `let notUsed = 500 in "Hello"`
-- `let _Foo = 1 in let bar' = 2 in _Foo + bar'`
+4. `let _Foo = 1 in let bar' = 2 in _Foo + bar'`

 That last example works because, again, let bindings are expressions, and *any* expression can be placed after the `in`.
 However, this isn't typically done because you can bind multiple variables in a single let binding, so it can be rewritten like this:

 `let { _Foo = 1; bar' = 1 } in _Foo + bar'`

+These variables are in scope for the *whole* let binding, so the expressions bound to the variables may refer to the variables themselves, and it doesn't matter which order they come in:

+`let { a = b; b = 3 + 1; c = a } in a + c`

 **Note:** Variable names must start with a *lowercase* letter or an underscore (`_`), while the remaining characters may be letters, digits, apostrophes (`'`), and underscores.
 Within those constraints,